 In a downtown bank, a gunman steps forward and takes the crowd hostage.
-The maneuver took only a matter of seconds to conclude as he fired a round into the ceiling, which immediately overwhelmed the stunned and scared security guard lounging by the water cooler in the corner by the vault.
-An alarm sounded, directly protesting the terrorist act, the gunman simply pointed to the guard who entered the code necessary to disable the blaring, violent noise.
+The maneuver took a matter of seconds to conclude as he fired a single round into the ceiling, which immediately overwhelmed the stunned and scared security guard lounging by the water cooler in the corner by the vault.
+An alarm sounded, directly protesting the terrorist act, and the gunman simply pointed to the guard who entered the code necessary to disable the blaring, violent noise.

 “Ladies and gentlemen, my name is Isaac Jacobs and I am not here to rob you, so please don’t do anything rash that will jeopardize you or your neighbor’s safety.
 You have become unwilling participants in a social experiment.
 However, after a few minutes of discomfort, I will gladly release you and you will leave unharmed.
 In a moment, the police will arrive, along with the media.
 I will address my concerns only after I have everyone’s full attention, as I don’t like to repeat myself more than necessary.

 The crowd began to shift and mummer among themselves as the information of one casualty sunk in.
 Each prisoner began to wonder who would be the one unlucky victim until a man stepped forward.
 He was wearing a cowboy hat and appeared to be in his early fifties.
 “Sir?
 If I may?”
 He held up his hand until Isaac noticed him.
-“I would like to volunteer to be the one prisoner to die.”
+“I would like to volunteer to be the one hostage to die.”
 A gasp echoed through the crowd as this man gallantly surrendered his life to the madman.
 “I mean, I don’t really know these people, but I have lived a happy life and I am at peace with my God.
-After all, Jesus died for me; I am willing to die for others.”
+After all, Jesus died for me, I am willing to die for others.”

 Isaac nodded to the man.
 “I am very pleased to have your generous and unsolicited offer.
 Your character is to be commended.
 However, I have already selected my prey.”
-He redirected his attention to the entire crowd.
+He redirected his attention to the crowd.
 “I now want all of you to step forward slowly and form a single file line, please stand about three feet apart.”

 The bank president glared at him.
 “Misses Kincaid,” with special emphasis on misses.

 “Yes, of course, Miss Kincaid.”
 He nodded politely to her and addressed the crowd.
-“What I want you to do is rather unpleasant, but important, if I am able to ensure your safety.
+“What I want you to do is rather unpleasant, but important if I am able to ensure your safety.
 Please don’t argue with me or misinterpret my intentions.
 This is simply a matter of safety.
 Okay now, beginning with Miss Kincaid, I want each of you to step forward and undress down to your delicates and place your clothes on this table.”
 He touched the top of the table and rapped on it once for good measure.

 The crowd balked at such a ridiculous instruction until Isaac waved his gun in their faces.
-“I want to remind you that, even though I am a gentleman by nature, I am a now a fugitive by definition.
+“I want to remind you that, even though I am a gentleman by nature, I am a now a criminal by definition.
 I do hold a weapon for a specific purpose.”

 The cowboy held up his hand.
 “Sir?”

-Isaac immediately recognized him, “Please, what is it?”
+Isaac immediately recognized him.
+“Please, what is it?”

 “Well, it seems to me that no gentleman would force these women to take off their clothes in front of this crowd or yourself.
 Not to mention the fact that a gentleman would not take a crowd hostage at gunpoint.”